 If a student is going to be absent from school, the parent is asked to notify the school office at 532-3742 by 9:00 a.m. on the day of the student's absence.
-Or Parents may email aholcomb@hillsboroschools.net to report absences.
+Or Parents may email gkuhns@hillsboroschools.net or pthacker@hillsboroschools.net to report absences.
 Parents are asked to send a note to the office on the day of the student's return to specify the date(s) and the reason(s) for the absence if no phone call was made to school.
 Messages may be left on the answering machine before 7:30 am or after 4:00 pm.

-Absences due to illness of the student, a serious family illness, or a death in the family will be excused.
+Absences due to illness of the student (including metal or behavioral health), a serious family illness, or a death in the family will be excused.
 A doctor's note may be required for absences of more than 5 consecutive days.
 If a student is to have an excused absence an assignment sheet can be obtained from the office to request homework.
 All requests for homework are required by noon.